TimMolleman/FogDetection/README.md

 This thesis project studied whether or not convolutional neural networks (CNNs) can be used for the purpose of classifying highway images on fog conditions.
 Additionally, it was researched if adding four meteorological variables (air temperature, relative humidity, dew point and wind speed)to the model resulted in a better performance.
 A Resnet18 model pretrained on ImageNet was trained for classifying images, resulting in a 91.05% accuracy on the test dataset.
 A separate 1-hidden layer network was used to input the four meteorological inputs.
 This network was merged with the Resnet18 network in the fully connected layer, as to have both images and meteorological variables influence the classifications.
 This network resulted in 92.66% accuracy on the test dataset.

 ## Project Structure
+The Python version used in this project was 3.6 in an Anaconda virtual environment.

 - A number of packages created for various purposes
 	- train: modules for training and testing of models
 		- train_utils.py: module containing code used for training of models